carloshsalvador/musicplayer/README.md

 A Plattforme as a Service (PaaS) called [Heroku](https://www.heroku.com) is rather the most cited way to simulate the ideal web app production all in one ([Wikipedia](https://en.wikipedia.org/wiki/Twelve-Factor_App_methodology), [Koyeb](https://www.koyeb.com/blog/herokus-free-tier-legacy-the-shoulders-we-stand-on-15-years-later)).
 Actually, the same author of the 12 factors, Adams Wiggens, was the team member of Heroku's creation [Wikipedia](https://en.wikipedia.org/wiki/Twelve-Factor_App_methodology) and this methodology is very educationl for the best practice on the production of web application ([Akita](https://www.akitaonrails.com/2022/01/10/akitando-112-subindo-aplicacoes-web-em-producao-aprendendo-heroku),[Koyeb](https://www.koyeb.com/blog/herokus-free-tier-legacy-the-shoulders-we-stand-on-15-years-later)).

 By the other hand, there are critics for 12 Factors and Heroku ([Nginx](https://web.archive.org/web/20171222082423/https://www.nginx.com/blog/microservices-reference-architecture-nginx-twelve-factor-app/)).
-The critics concerns on the soluciton mainly for [microservice](https://learn.microsoft.com/en-us/azure/architecture/microservices/), what is not the case of this project.
+The critics concerns on the soluction mainly for [microservice](https://learn.microsoft.com/en-us/azure/architecture/microservices/), what is not the case of this project.
 Thus, I have kept the idea of simplicity of Heroku as the most useful tools to follow the 12 factor.

 Nevertheless, Heroku has unfortunatly canceled its free service since 2022 ([Koyeb](https://www.koyeb.com/blog/herokus-free-tier-legacy-the-shoulders-we-stand-on-15-years-later)).
 Since then alternativ to Heroku was topic for many reviews and forums.
 Some selection for looking for a free alternative was:
 - [Alisdair](https://medium.com/@alisdair_/top-heroku-alternatives-in-2024-6d6831cb6e08): updated (Jan 2024): 3 alternative and a Table of comparision.